Mason Williams: Stand-up comedy and "them poems"

+The Smothers Brothers Comedy Hour

-Williams has written more than 175 hours of music and comedy for network television programming and was a prime creative force for CBS' controversial Smothers Brothers Comedy Hour.
-His experience in folk music gave him the background for many of Tom and Dick Smothers' comedy routines and with co-writer Nancy Ames, also composed the show's musical theme.
+Williams has written more than 175 hours of music and comedy for network television programming.
+He was a prime creative force for CBS' controversial Smothers Brothers Comedy Hour.
+His experience in folk music gave him the background for many of Tom and Dick Smothers' comedy routines.
+With co-writer Nancy Ames, he also composed the show's musical theme.

-It was on the Smothers Brothers Comedy Hour that he created and perpetuated the 1968 "Pat Paulsen for President" campaign, an elaborate political satire.
+On the Smothers Brothers Comedy Hour, he created and perpetuated the 1968 "Pat Paulsen for President" campaign, an elaborate political satire.
 Williams also helped launch the career of entertainer Steve Martin.
-Martin was hired by Williams as a writer on the Smothers Brothers Comedy Hour, for which his contributions were initially paid out of Williams' own pocket.
+Martin was hired by Williams as a writer on the Smothers Brothers Comedy Hour.
+His contributions were initially paid out of Williams' own pocket.

 In 1968, he won an Emmy Award for his work as a comedy writer on The Smothers Brothers Comedy Hour.

+Other television work

-Other television personalities he has written for include Andy Williams, Glen Campbell, Dinah Shore, Roger Miller, and Petula Clark.
-In 1980, Williams briefly served as head writer for NBC's Saturday Night Live, but left after clashing with producer Jean Doumanian.
+Other television personalities for whom he has written include Andy Williams, Glen Campbell, Dinah Shore, Roger Miller, and Petula Clark.

+In 1980, Williams briefly served as head writer for NBC's Saturday Night Live.
+He left after clashing with producer Jean Doumanian.

 In 1988, Williams received his third Emmy nomination as a comedy writer for his work on The Smothers Brothers 20th Reunion Special on CBS.

+Later career and reunions

 In February 2000, Williams participated in the U.S. Comedy Arts Festival in Aspen, Colorado.
 The sixth annual festival honored The Smothers Brothers Comedy Hour and its contribution to television.
-Williams performed a concert with Tom and Dick Smothers, and again on a late night show with performers that included Catherine O'Hara, Martin Short, Andrea Martin, Steve Martin, Robin Williams, and Marc Shaiman.
+Williams performed a concert with Tom and Dick Smothers.
+He also performed on a late-night show with performers that included Catherine O'Hara, Martin Short, Andrea Martin, Steve Martin, Robin Williams, and Marc Shaiman.